-4.7 River cross section surveys
+5.5 River cross section surveys

-Cross sections throughout the flood scheme are scheduled for the 2014/15 season.
+Cross sections throughout the flood scheme are scheduled for early 2016.
 The purpose of these cross sections is to monitor gravel build up through the scheme to ensure there is adequate flow capacity in order to meet the schemes 1 in 100 yr flood design level of service.

-These cross sections are undertaken at least on a 5 yearly basis, or when required after significant flood events.
+These cross sections are generally undertaken on a 5 yearly basis, or when required after significant flood events.